HowdyCara/louisville-resist.github.io-1/README.md

 Make your change in `source/data/social-media.json` and submit a pull request

-#### To add to or edit pother site content such as representitives:
+#### To add to or edit other site content such as representatives:

-Make your change in `source/templates` (the template files are reasonably names) and submit a pull request
+Make your change in `source/templates` (the template files are reasonably named) and submit a pull request

 ## License
 MIT open source for all code